SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Example: `%forcereportmatch @Tabuu 3.0 @Phxenix`
     Aliases: forcereportgame

-**%funnies**
+**%funnies** `<message: Optional>`
-    Info: Pings the funnies role and stores your ping for 30 Minutes.
+    Info: Pings the funnies role with an optional custom message and stores your ping for 30 Minutes.
 Also creates a thread and invites the user to it.
 Has a 10 minute cooldown and can only be used in our arena channels.
     Aliases: matchmakingfunnies, mmfunnies, Funnies

 **%geteveryrolemenu**